 It is likely that indigenous corporations will be affected in multiple ways by the COVID-19 situation.
 For example, the situation may affect the company’s ability to meet its contractual obligations (such its obligation to supply services or pay for goods) or even its ability to pay its rent.
 Whether or not the law can provide any relief for indigenous corporations in these situations will depend on the terms of the relevant contract or lease.
 Some contracts may include a clause which reduces liability if a party cannot perform the contract due to circumstances beyond its control (a force majeure clause).
 However, whether COVID-19 meets this standard will depend on the terms and context of the contract.
 Similarly, the extent to which you may be covered by insurance for any losses incurred as a result of COVID-19, will depend very much on the terms of your insurance policy.

-If you have concerns about your legal obligations which may arise due to the COVID-19 situation, please contact us for further assistance.
+If you have concerns about your legal obligations which may arise due to the COVID-19 situation, please contact us for leading pro bono legal services.
 Gilbert + Tobin have released a separate publication on options open to employers, available here.

 What government relief is available to an organisation?